islavi/component-lab-example/README.md

   Download it from GitHub

-2. Configure the path to component-lab in package.json file:
+2. Configure the path to ng2-component-lab in package.json file:

-   Open package.json file and search for component-lab in devDependencies.
+   Open package.json file and search for ng2-component-lab in devDependencies.
-   Change the path to your local path of component-lab (see instructions in component-lab in my GitHub).
+   Change the path to your local path of ng2-component-lab (see instructions in ng2-component-lab in my GitHub).

 3. Install all dependencies: